-The Disease Of “I Am Not enough"
+The Disease Of “I Am Not Enough”

-Have you at any point in your life suffered from anxiety, depression, poor self-esteem or simply feeling low about your self?
+Have you at any point in your life suffered from anxiety, depression, poor self-esteem, or simply feeling low about yourself?

-There are two things that fascinate me above all:
+Two things fascinate me above all:

-- Why are People unhappy?
+- Why are people unhappy?

-- Why are People happy?
+- Why are people happy?

-So decoding the recipe for unhappiness was not only of interest for my psychological career but it was born out of personal necessity.
+So decoding the recipe for unhappiness was not only of interest for my psychological career, but it was born out of personal necessity.
 I was looking for ways to understand why I was in so much pain.